 However, delivery sales increased at a much faster rate of 7 to 8 percent.
 This growth was largely driven by millennials and Generation Z, who preferred the convenience of prepared meals over grocery shopping.
 Food delivery services have become a popular way for consumers to get their favorite dishes from restaurants.
 During the pandemic, many food delivery markets saw procurement as an opportunity to gain market share.

-Busy parents and consumers who work and don't have much free time are often looking for time-saving trends in the food industry.
-Rappi, based in Bogotá (Colombia), is an example of a multivertical delivery application that combines food delivery with other orders (through services such as RappiFavor or RappiCash), while Uber Eats and DoorDash have begun to explore the possibility of stacking orders as part of their food offerings.
+Meal kit subscriptions also gained traction as they allowed people to make cooking an entertaining activity while saving time.
+Busy parents and workers often look for time-saving trends in the food industry.
+Rappi, based in Bogotá (Colombia), is an example of a multivertical delivery application that combines food delivery with other orders (through services such as RappiFavor or RappiCash).
+Uber Eats and DoorDash have also started exploring the possibility of stacking orders as part of their food offerings.